Soviet5lo/SlashTHEM/README.md

 Credits also go to Percival Tiglao for the minor sling upgrade patch, Mikael Lind for Rubber Gloves and Gauntlets of Reflection patches, Paxed for the "highlight object piles/hidden stairs" patch, André Bertelli Araújo for the music code for bards, Chris-plus-alphanumericgibberish (Chris) for additions and fixes to the music code, and L for various patches implemented in this fork.

 Credit also goes to Edoardo Spadolini for adding server specific code.

+There's a lot of missing mentions here due to SlashTHEM mostly being a hodgepodge of code from other patches and variants, if I've missed any I do apologise.